Frontier (banknotes)

 The banknotes were designed by the Canadian Bank Note Company, which also prints the banknotes.
 They were revealed in June 2011.
 To familiarize Canadians with the new banknotes, each banknote was introduced through national and regional unveiling events and advertising campaigns before being put into circulation.
 The $100 banknote was released into circulation on 14 November 2011, the $50 banknote on 26 March 2012, and the $20 banknote on 7 November 2012.
 The $5 banknote was unveiled by Chris Hadfield from the International Space Station during Expedition 35 and first circulated on 7 November 2013.
 The $10 banknote was first circulated the same day after a ceremony at Pacific Central Station in Vancouver.

-Canada is the largest of over 30 nations, and the first G8 country, to use polymer thin films for printing currency.
+At the time of its adoption of the technology, Canada was the largest of over 30 nations, and the first G8 country, to use polymer thin films for printing currency.